 This page offers a way of enjoying problems and difficulties by the application of spiritual principals.
-This allows a person to get into gratitude for the opportunity to practice spiritual principals.
+This allows a person to get into gratitude for the opportunity to practice spiritual principals when unwanted events happen.
 Experiencing gratitude allows one to move from resisting the difficulty (sympathetic nervous system dominating ) to peace, calm and acceptance of the situation (para sympathetic nervous system active)

 A friend mentioned the title of a book titled Transforming Problems into Happiness by Lama Zopa Rinpoche.
 I was fascinated at this possibility and started studying the book.
 As I know very little about Buddhist terminology I struggled to, understand and implement the practise.
 But more was revealed